 Virtual CT Colonoscopy is a non-invasive radiological technique that uses CT technology to provide an accurate method to detect large colorectal polyps and cancer.
 Read more.

-The work of Cleveland Clinic’s Section of Abdominal Imaging is essential to the success of many of the health system’s nationally ranked programs.
 Members of this section work closely with specialists in gastroenterology, colorectal surgery, transplant and general surgery, urology and hematology/oncology to accurately diagnose diseases involving the liver, pancreas, kidneys, gallbladder, colon and adrenal glands, and to plan treatments tailored to patients’ needs.

 Abdominal Imaging has doubled the size of its staff within the past decade.
-Today, the section comprises a dozen radiologists who acquired their training at some of the nation’s most prestigious medical institutions, including Brigham and Women’s Hospital and Duke University, New York University and the University of Michigan medical centers.
+Today, the section comprises a dozen radiologists who acquired their training at some of the nation’s most prestigious medical institutions, including Brigham and Women’s Hospital, Duke University, New York University and the University of Michigan medical centers.

 The staff’s expertise is enhanced by Cleveland Clinic’s state-of-the-art technology in CT, MR and ultrasound.
 Abdominal Imaging is a leader in Northeast Ohio in offering CT colonography (more commonly known as virtual colonoscopy).
 Additional special examinations include MR enterography, 3-D CT renal scanning and CT urography.